 The Bachelor of Science in Exercise Science degree is designed to provide students a background in health and wellness.
 Specifically, students will be trained to serve man in corporate wellness, clinical exercise physiology, rehabilitation services, and similar exercise-based careers and to provide adequate pre-qualifications for entrance to graduate and professional programs related to exercise science, wellness, and medicine.

-Bachelor of Science in Biology Concentration in General Biology Degree Program Checklist
+Bachelor of Science in Exercise Science Degree Program Checklist